urinethrower/Project-Deities/README.md

 Check out my sample code here: [hist_output](https://github.com/urinethrower/Project-Deities/blob/main/hist_output.mq4)

-Other than basic open-high-low-close (OHLC), one can also output indicators' values directly - see my William%R and RSI example in hist_output.
-Which makes it convenient to test strategies that use indicators.
+Other than basic open-high-low-close (OHLC), one can also export calculated indicators' values directly - see my William%R and RSI example in hist_output.
+Which makes it convenient testing indicator-based strategies.

-However, data collected using this method can only be accurate up to 1-Minute bars, for which I have decided to sacrifice some accuracy for increased testing speed.
+However, data collected using this method can be accurate up to 1-Minute bars only.

 ## Backtesting single criteria trading systems